teusink/Home-Security-by-Pi/README.md

 - Add this line and save the edit: `0 5 * * SUN sudo sh /home/pi/pi-update.sh >/home/pi/pi-update.log`.
 This line means that it will do an update every Sunday at 5 am and it outputs it logs to a log file.

 ## OpenVPN
+OpenVPN has unattended upgrades and it upgrades itself.
+No further configuration required here.

 ## DNSCrypt
+To be investigated...